milescaprio/quizlette/README.md

 # quizlette

-A nice little way to study on the command line.
+A nice customizable little way to study on the command line.
 Created because I needed; alternatives weren't as effective.